Schwad/factory_bot/GETTING_STARTED.md

 Custom Construction
 -------------------

-If you want to use factory_bot to construct an object where some attributes are passed to `initialize` or if you want to do something other than simply calling `new` on your build class, you can override the default behavior by defining `initialize_with` on your factory.
+If you want to use factory_face to construct an object where some attributes are passed to `initialize` or if you want to do something other than simply calling `new` on your build class, you can override the default behavior by defining `initialize_with` on your factory.
 Example: